unytco/unyt-sandbox-tx5/README.md

 - Update the crates [app-config.rs](./src-tauri/src/app_config.rs)
   - Update the `IDENTIFIER_DIR` and `APP_ID_PREFIX`
 - Update the release workflow
-  - assetNamePattern: change the file name to the app name you'd like it to be
+  - PRODUCT_NAME: change the file name to the app name you'd like it to be
-  - under `create-release`: change the name to the app name you'd like it to be
 - Update Android release:
   - delete [this folder](./src-tauri/gen/android/)
-  - enter nix: `nix develop .#andriodDev`
+  - enter nix: `nix develop .#androidDev`
   - Follow these steps [in the darksoil docs here](https://darksoil.studio/p2p-shipyard/guides/android/project-setup.html)

 ## Test development